-The Workforce Development Institute offers non-credit certificate training programs which provide new occupational skills to dislocated workers and those who need updated or additional workplace skills.
+The Workforce Development Institute offers non-credit certificate training programs which provide new occupational skills to dislocated workers, mature workers and those who need updated or additional workplace skills.
 These programs have been approved by local workforce development boards and meet the criteria for inclusion on the CT Department of Labor Eligible Provider List for the Workforce Investment Act.
 Many of these programs have also been approved by the Veterans Administration and the CT Department of Higher Education for G.I.
 Bill benefits.
 A certificate program may be taken in its entirety or as independent, selected courses.
-They are offered in modules, with rolling start dates to accommodate student needs.
+Programs are offered in modules, with rolling start dates to accommodate student needs.
 Classes are held in the evening and weekends to accommodate the needs of working adults.
 These courses are open to the public.

-Training is provided in a variety of career tracks including Medical Billing Associate, Bookkeeping, Desktop Publishing for the Graphics Industry, Website Development, Web Design, Precision Manufacturing (including CNC Programming), AutoCAD, Business Professional Computer Skills, COMPTIA A+, Network + and Security + Certification, .NET Programming and Business and Technical Writing.
+Training is provided in a variety of career tracks including Medical Billing Associate, Pharmacy Technician, Bookkeeping, Desktop Publishing for the Graphics Industry, Website Development, Web Design, Precision Manufacturing (including CNC Programming), AutoCAD, Business Professional Computer Skills, COMPTIAA+ (Computer Repair Technicians), Network + and Security + Certification.
+We also offer the official coding course developed by the American Academy of Professional Coders to prepare individuals for the Certified Professional Coder exam.

-The Workforce Development Institute also creates and coordinates occupational skills training programs in partnership with local community agencies.
-Training has been provided to cohort groups for entry level positions as Call Center/Customer Service Agents.
+The Workforce Development Institute also designs, develops and coordinates occupational skills training programs in partnership with local community agencies.
+Training has been provided to cohort groups for entry level positions as Call Center/ Customer Service Agents, Automotive Specialists and Pantry/Prep Cooks.
 It also provided community outreach workshops in customer service to New Haven residents in preparation for opportunities in the retail industry.